 Or are you in the market for new efficient Windows?

 No need to go back to the Manufacturer for glass.
 Paul's Glass has over 30 years of experience with all window brands and can replace the glass.
-Even if you do not know the brand of window or if the window company has went out of business, most of these glass units can be replaced/made.
+Even if you do not know the brand of window or if the window company has went out of business, most* of these glass units can be made and replaced.
 We will best match Low-E and Grid Color.

 In most situations , when a large portion of a window is rotten, it is worth replacing the entire window assembly to a new window rather than "Repairing."
 There are many companies in the business of replacing sections of these rotten windows, charging as much as a new window.
 Even with a repair, if not done thoroughly and with time/ precipitation, the rot will come back sooner than later.
 Give us a call or email for a specialist for a free consultation

 To the Right is an example of a window that should not be "repaired"

 Below are some windows that have been "repaired" 13 months ago.

 Do your windows look foggy?
 Do you see crazy colors in the glass?
 Moisture within both panes of glass?

 The Insulated Glass Unit has most likely failed.
 Often times due to the design of the window.
 The seal has separated and glass would need to be replaced.
 This is a fix that Paul's Glass can replace!